-(a) Goh Thih Liang Chairman, Independent Non-Executive Director (appointed on 21 August 2023) (b) Dato' Sivananthan A/L Shanmugam Member, Independent Non-Executive Director (appointed on 21 August 2023) (c) Hj.
-Ahmad Bin Khalid Member, Non-Independent Non-Executive Director (d) Gan Leng Swee Chairman, Senior Independent Non-Executive Director (ceased on 30 May 2023) (e) Hj.
-Ahmad Bin Darus Member, Independent Non-Executive Director (ceased on 30 May 2023)
+(a) Goh Thih Liang Chairman, Independent Non-Executive Director

+(b) Dato' Sivananthan A/L Shanmugam Member, Independent Non-Executive Director

+(c) Hj.
+Ahmad Bin Khalid Member, Non-Independent Non-Executive Director

 The Nomination Committee's responsibilities include assessing the effectiveness/performance of the Board and Board Committees and the contribution/performance of each individual Director, the size and composition of the Board and reviewing the mix of skills and experience and other qualities required for the Directors.
 The Committee assesses and recommends new nominees for appointment to the Board taking into consideration the criteria as set out in the Directors' Fit and Proper Policy and review the nomination of Senior Management when the need arises.